airarosal/ZencorNew/README.md

 Click and drag the index.html file from VS Code and drop it directly into your browser tab to view the website.

-📸 Screenshots
-(You can upload screenshots of your site here later)

 👤 Author
 Rosal, Aira Mae T.